Skip to main content

 • Windows: localhost/mrp/wp-admin

-11. Enter the title: New Post
+11. For the title, enter: New Post

-16. Above the the_content() function (around line 29), add the title display function:
+16. Above the_content() function (around line 29), add the following:

 <div id="primary">